cncf/tag-env-sustainability/documentation/WhitePapers/SustainabilityUseCasesAndLandscape2023.md

 This captures the known and ongoing sustainability efforts within the cloud native landscape as well as identifies challenge areas.

+All relevant wordings can be found explained here in the [glossary](https://github.com/cncf/tag-env-sustainability/blob/main/glossary/glossary.md).

 ## Summary

 Cloud computing has revolutionized the way we store and process data, enabling organizations to be more agile, efficient, and scalable.